0382/WignerSymbol/README.md

 ```cpp
 nmax = 4*Jmax + 1 = 85
 ```
-So `reserve` function will extent the stored binominals range.
+So `reserve` function will extent the stored binomials range.
 For quantum many body calculation with only two-body coupling, if single particle `jmax = 21/2`, then `Jmax = 21`.
 The `"2bjmax"` mode will cost less storage.

 In the `"Jmax"` mode, it is always safe with out any assumption.
 Even having three-body coupling, you just need to use the maximum three body coupled angular momentum as `Jmax`, although it will cost more memory.

-Actually, the memory used for store the binominals is not very large.
+Actually, the memory used for store the binomials is not very large.
 A simple estimate is
 ```cpp
 2 * nmax * nmax // Byte
 ```